tiaharris90/tiaharris90/README.md

 ##### Some of the things I am currently into:

  - 🌺 ...
 Currently working on Wordpress Templates for an  online theme shop.

  - 🌺 ...
+Data wrangling in Python.
+Pandas is so amazing!

+ - 🌺 ...
 Currently learning C# and some mild game developlement.